google/swiftshader/README.md

 #include "spirv/unified1/spirv.hpp"
 ```

-## Generating the headers from the JSON grammar
+## Generating headers from the JSON grammar for the SPIR-V core instruction set

 This will generally be done by Khronos, for a change to the JSON grammar.
 However, the project for the tool to do this is included in this repository,